rodrigosv-zen/pact-python/examples/README.md

 |-------------------------------| ----------|
 | fastapi_provider/log/pact.log | All Pact interactions with the FastAPI Provider.
 Every interaction example retrieved from the Pact Broker will be performed during the Verification test; the request/response logged here. |

-## message

-TODO

 ## pacts

-Both the Flask and the FastAPI [Provider] examples implement the same service the [Consumer] example interacts with.
+The Flask [Provider] example implement the service the [Consumer] example interacts with.
 This folder contains the generated [Pact file] for reference, which is also used when running the [Provider] tests without a [Pact Broker].